 Charming little bulbs from alpine meadows of Crete, Cyprus, and Turkey.
-They are among the first flowers to bloom in spring; each bulb produces a stem to 6 in. high, with six-pointed, starlike blossoms in blue, white, or pink, spaced along upper part.
+They are among the first flowers to bloom in spring; each bulb produces a stem to 6 inches high, with six-pointed, starlike blossoms in blue, white, or pink, spaced along upper part.
 Straight, narrow leaves are a little shorter than flower stem.
-In fall, plant bulbs in rich, well-drained soil, setting them 23 in. deep and 3 in. apart.
+In fall, plant bulbs in rich, well-drained soil, setting them 23 inches deep and 3 inches apart.
 When bloom quality declines, dig and divide clumps in early fall.
 Plantings may also increase from self-seeding.
 Ideal beneath deciduous trees.
 Resistant to rodents and deer.